 Pets

-As a general rule, guide dogs, rescue dogs, assistance dogs, and authorized detection dogs are the only exceptions allowed on the beaches.
+Exceptions are made for guide dogs, rescue dogs, assistance dogs, and authorised detection dogs, who are allowed on the beaches without restrictions .

 - Llevant Beach has a fenced-in area for dogs who have a microchip, are up to date with their vaccinations, and are accompanied by an adult.
-The dog-friendly area on Llevant beach will be in force during the high season, from 25th May to 11th September.
+The dog-friendly area on Llevant beach will be in force during the high season, from 24th May to 11th September, between 10:30 AM and 7:30 PM.

-- Ponent Beach in Mataró is allowing dogs from 1st June to 30th September this year.
+- Ponent Beach in Mataró is allowing dogs from 1st June to 30th September.
+Requirements include registration, vaccination, microchipping, and accompaniment by a person over 14 years old.

 Alcohol